pattytechuk/web-app-CI-CD-project/documents/ProjectReport.md

 - Set up Azure DevOps account and created a project; also created pipeline.
 - Set up Azure CLI for Azure interaction.

-**Application Details:** I chose a sample web app using Express/Node Js available for use on on Awesome Compose's Github repo: https://github.com/docker/awesome-compose/tree/master
+**Application Details:** I chose a sample web app using MERN/Node.js available for use on on Awesome Compose's Github [repo](https://github.com/docker/awesome-compose/tree/master/react-express-mongodb).

 ## Steps Taken